emilhein/blog/readme.md

 # blog
-The project that build the blog - build with hexo
+This project is build with hexo
+I just use it as my personal Gist